-While complications and their severity may be highly variable, many of them are preventable with proper care and education.
-Set time aside to discuss your health risk factors and the complications you may be prone to with your care team.
-Your healthcare providers will be able to determine what complications you are at risk for or currently have.
-They can also look at prevention and treatment options with you.
+While complications and their severity may be highly variable, many are preventable with proper care and education.
+Meet with your healthcare team to discuss possible risk factors and complications as well as recommend prevention and treatment options for you.

 Neuropathy – or nerve damage – is a condition where the nerves in the body become damaged over time.
 This causes pain, tingling, numbness, and loss of feeling.

 About 60 to 70 percent of people with diabetes have some form of neuropathy.

 One type of neuropathy, diabetic peripheral neuropathy is first noticed in the feet and toes, but may later be experienced in the fingers and hands.
 It is caused by multiple factors including long duration of diabetes, metabolic factors, mechanical injury to nerves, and lifestyle factors.